graphcore/poptorch/docs/user_guide/overview.rst

     :end-before: training_model_end

 .. note:: By default, PopTorch will only return the final batch of outputs.
-   Please see :numref:`anchorReturnType` for details on what PopTorch returns when using :py:func:`~poptorch.trainingModel` and how you can calculate statistics such as training accuracy over all batches.
+   Please see :numref:`trainingOutputMode` for details on what PopTorch returns when using :py:func:`~poptorch.trainingModel` and how you can calculate statistics such as training accuracy over all batches.